 Frequently Asked Questions

 I enjoy sharing my work and thoughts with schools and students.
-However, I’m often working hard trying to honor some deadline.
-If you contact me, I will respond to your inquiry.
-Please be advised that it might not be in a timely fashion.
-If you review the contents of this page you might find a lot of your answers.
-If you are doing a school report you have my permission to use any information listed on this website. -Abel Alejandre
+However, I am often busy trying to meet deadlines.
+If you contact me, I will respond to your inquiry, but please note that it might not be timely.
+Reviewing the contents of this page may provide many of the answers you seek.
+If you are working on a school report, you have my permission to use any information listed on this website. -Abel Alejandre

 ARTIST BIOGRAPHY